-This refreshing mango smoothie is a fantastic way to begin your day.
+This refreshing Mango Smoothie is a fantastic way to begin your day.
 It’s packed with the best and great things to get your morning going or sweeten your evening.
-Undoubtedly the best way to enjoy mangoes is to eat them but this smoothie is yet another fab way to indulge in a nutrient dense drink.
+Undoubtedly the best way to enjoy mangoes is to eat them but this Mango Smoothie is yet another fab way to indulge in a nutrient dense drink.
 Smoothies are great for the fact they’re so easy to make.
 Just throw the ingredients together in a blender and blend until smooth!

-The same goes for this smoothie; the ingredients are homemade yogurt, fresh mangoes, ripe bananas, peeled and deseeded oranges, and honey as an optional sweetener.
-Blend them according to recipe instructions below, and enjoy.
-If you are a vegan you can use this homemade almond yogurt.
+The same goes for this Mango Smoothie; the ingredients are yogurt, fresh mangoes, ripe bananas, peeled and deseeded oranges, and honey as an optional sweetener.
+Blend them according to the recipe instructions below, and enjoy.

 While using fresh or homemade ingredients for this smoothie is great, that’s not feasible for everyone.
 In the absence of any ingredients mentioned in this recipe, don’t sweat it.
 You can easily substitute out the fresh mangoes for frozen ones, the plain yogurt for vegan yogurt or even milk, and the fresh oranges for bottled orange juice.